jeremyButtler/alnSeq/README.md

   no error out.
 - The Smith Waterman alignment is working, but printing out needs a redirect like the Needleman Wunsch on linux.
-- I am not sure if multi-output Smith Water alignment is working.
-I will start debugging this next.
+- Multi-output Smith Water alignment is not working.
+- Matrix scan, but is currently not working.
+  - Runs and is outputing cigars, but the reference starting base is off (ending base I think is ok).
+  - Note this will print out cigars for full paths, not the best score in the path.
+  - Note: this makes large files

 # Likely better alternatives already on github